snowman-repos/book/project_managers/README.md

 So what's the alternative?

 You've no doubt heard of “agile”.
 It's mostly a popular buzz word that many agencies surely throw about without really understanding it or properly adhering to the methodology.
 Agile came about in the 1990s as a methodology for software development.
 It places an emphasis on self-organising cross-functional teams who work on short, fast, flexible iterations.
+Following agile methodologies is actually a proven best practice for building digital services.
 This is the official _Agile Manifesto_:

 * Individuals and interactions over Processes and tools
 * Working software over Comprehensive documentation